Ibad-Hayat14/seaborn-ecommerce-visualization/README.md

 - VIP customers in the UK are the highest spenders
 - Revenue peaks in Nov–Dec
-- Product X consistently tops sales
+- Product "White Hanging Heart T-Light Holder" consistently tops sales

 ---